-Short spaces of time (i.e. one to three months) are explainable; usually, it takes a while to find a new job or relocate for your new position.
+Short spaces of time (i.e., one to three months) are explainable; usually, it takes a while to find a new job or relocate for your new position.
 However, it is the larger gaps of time or the re-occurrence of large gaps that worry employers.
-They wonder if you are reliable or just a job hopper; if you have numerous jobs that you only spent a few months at, then they would classify you as a job hopper.
+They wonder if you are reliable or just a job hopper; if you have numerous jobs that you only spent a few months at, they will classify you as a job hopper.

 Every one of us can relate to a serious illness or death of a loved one.
 Employers should be compassionate enough to understand you needed to take a few years off to help a severely disabled parent or spend some time with a terminally ill loved one.
 Be honest in your cover letter, but keep the details short and concise, for example, “I left the workforce from 2005-2008 to assist my aging father.
 He has since been moved to an appropriate care facility, and I am now able to get back to my career and give it my full attention”.

-Explaining that you were out of the workforce for two years to complete your Master’s Degree is quite easy, and since having a higher education is a very admiral trait, mentioning it again in your cover letter will not hurt.
+Explaining that you were out of the workforce for two years to complete your Master’s Degree is quite easy, and since having a higher education is a very admirable trait, mentioning it again in your cover letter will not hurt.
 You probably have some internship, graduate assistant, or publishing experience that you can describe to help others understand the work you were doing while achieving your educational goals.
-On the other hand, here are some tricky topics that should seem pretty straightforward, but really do require a bit of finesse.
+On the other hand, some tricky topics should seem pretty straightforward but really do require a bit of finesse.

 Staying at home to raise your child or children.

-Unfortunately, not everyone knows how to truly appreciate a stay at home parent.
+Unfortunately, not everyone knows how to appreciate a stay-at-home parent truly.
 You may be asked questions as to why you could not balance both a job and raising children.
-Or a hiring manager may be left wondering if you are going to take an extended leave if you have another child in the future.
+A hiring manager could be wondering if you will take an extended leave if you have another child in the future.
 Use your cover letter to address this issue right away.
-You may note that you were limited in your opportunities to secure childcare or schooling for your children; you wanted to spend the first few years with your child, as they are the most precious years; etc.
+You may note that you were limited in your opportunities to secure childcare or schooling for your children; you wanted to spend the first few years with your child, as they are the most precious years, etc.